WHAT’S HAPPENED SO FAR

 Public consultations and surveys were conducted in 2015, 2016 and 2018 to obtain the views of the community which led to forming policies for the future of the community for the next 15 years.

 - Navigus, Neighbourhood Plan Consultants, attended the last of the above, to clarify what a NP does and does not cover.
-All the meetings included people who expected these to be anti Wisley airfield development and were advised that the airfield is outside of the LNP remit.
+All the meetings included people who expected the LNP to be anti Wisley airfield development and were advised that the airfield is earmarked by Guildford Borough Council as a ‘strategic’ site, and strategic sites are outside the remit of Neighbourhood Plans.

 - In Summer 2015 Summer Events, an initial public survey asked 5 open questions: